kimifetch/yltra-flat-icon-theme/README.md

 # Screenshots on other systems

-# Linux Mint 17.3 with i3
+# Yltra Flat Archlinux Blue on Linux Mint 17.3 with i3

 ![Screenshots](http://i.imgur.com/CgorIqo.jpg)